Memory foam mattresses & mattress topper pads have become very popular in hospitals, rehab facilities, and homes.

 WHAT ARE THE BENEFITS OF MEMORY FOAM FOR BEDRIDDEN PATIENTS?

-Whether a patient is healing from a bone or spinal injury or is in the advanced stages of a terminal illness, memory foam has been found to have a number of significant benefits.
+Whether a patient is healing from a bone or spinal injury or is in the advanced stages of a terminal illness, memory foam mattresses have been found to have a number of significant benefits.
+These include:

 1. Alleviating and Preventing Pressure Sores